dreamerjake/ontogenesis/ontogenesis/roadmap.md

 2. Consistency matters.
     - Mechanics and narrative elements should apply as *universally* as possible.
     - Negative experiences should feel fair and/or justified.
+3. Time has value.
+    - Don't prevent players from doing things efficiently
+    - At any given time, the game should *quickly* move towards its current objective, not *slowly* move towards a distant finale

 ### Influences
 (Note): These are just the ones that I explicitly thought about during creation and consciously thought "yeah, elements of this would be nice", obviously no one can trace every influencing work